You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Terms Offered: Fall & Spring

 In this course, Relay students will consider what makes science education effective by exploring the historical context of science education and the role of inquiry in science education.
-They will also develop their content knowledge by unpacking state and national standards to ensure alignment between all components of their lesson plans.
-Relay students will learn how to build classroom relationships as they develop and implement safe, culturally responsive, and inclusive lessons using the 5E instructional model.
+They will also develop their content knowledge by unpacking state and national standards for three-dimensional instruction to ensure alignment between all components of their lesson plans.
+Relay students will learn how to build classroom relationships as they develop and implement safe, culturally responsive, and inclusive lessons that promote sensemaking.
 Throughout the course, Relay students will engage in critical reflection on their science identity and learning experiences and how these will inform their science teaching practices and impact student learning.

 SCI-502: Fostering Student Understanding in the Science Classroom